 There are strict requirements on the property that you purchase:

-In addition to this, there is a cap on the property purchase price that can be covered by the scheme.
-These vary depending on the region that the property is situated in.
+In addition to this, there is a cap on the property purchase price that the scheme can cover.
+These vary depending on the region in which the property is situated.

 These caps are: